Hazard (logic): Example of a static hazard

 From a look at the starting diagram it is clear that if no delays were to occur, then the circuit would function normally.
 However, no two gates are ever manufactured exactly the same.
 Due to this imperfection, the delay for the first AND gate will be slightly different than its counterpart.
 Thus an error occurs when the input changes from 111 to 011. i.e. when A changes state.

 Now we know roughly how the hazard is occurring, for a clearer picture and the solution on how to solve this problem, we would look to the Karnaugh map.

-A theorem proved by Huffman tells us that adding a redundant loop 'BC' will eliminate the hazard.
+A theorem proved by Huffman states that adding a redundant loop 'BC' will eliminate the hazard.